 - Cat Scare: Naturally since All Witches Have Cats.

 - Characterization Marches On: Buffy's spell-induced ditziness makes her let slip that she's a Slayer to Joyce, who apparently accepts the brush-off Buffy gives her.
-In the sixth season, we learn about Buffy's institutionalization and Joyce's reaction is probably one of contained, abject horror.
-A massive change in behavior coupled with an apparent relapse into delusion?
-Yeesh.
+In the sixth season, Buffy claims she was institutionalized after Dawn read her diaries about being a Slayer, which means Joyce's reaction should have been one of contained, abject horror at her daughter's massive change in behavior coupled with an apparent relapse into delusion.
+What muddies it is that technically that event didn't happen, but was inserted into Buffy's memories.

 - Xander, Willow, and Buffy prepare the witch-detecting spell in the biology lab, which is where Giles will prepare his counterspell later.
 We're also treated to a disorienting pan that begins on a great big mirror hanging over the teacher's lab table.
 That won't be important later.

-- Damn You, Muscle Memory: Mom!Amy can't make her daughter's body move like her own, and so fails the tryouts.
+- Damn You, Muscle Memory!: Catherine can't make her daughter's body move like her own, and so fails the tryouts.

-- Death Glare: Catherine!Amy on the other cheerleaders.
+- Death Glare: Catherine on the other cheerleaders.

 - Dissimile: "So maybe Amber has this power to make herself be on fire.
 It's like the Human Torch.
 Only it hurts."